SwissFlowIt/raycast-documate/README.md

 # Raycast extension for Documate

-The Raycast Documate Extension allows you to search your documentation seamlessly and quickly without lifting your fingers off the keyboard.
-It integrates with ServiceNow, enabling users to access their Documate documentation effortlessly.
+Enhance your productivity with the Raycast extension for Documate.
+Quickly search your ServiceNow documentation in Documate without taking your hands off the keyboard, streamlining access to your knowledge base and improving workflow efficiency.

 <img width="862" alt="Screenshot 2024-09-23 at 15 45 43" src="https://github.com/user-attachments/assets/63fa3a91-f6ae-416b-9dbd-92ad386695a2">
 <img width="862" alt="Screenshot 2024-09-23 at 15 46 12" src="https://github.com/user-attachments/assets/1fb7aad0-9fb3-456e-8760-0fb3e29d094e">